andrewbaxter/lunk/readme.md

 - You can represent a full graph, including cycles
 - Data has simple, lifetime-less types (`Prim<i32>`, `List<i32>`, etc) which makes it simple to pass around and store in structures
 - Handles graph modifications during graph processing - new nodes will be processed after their dependencies
-- A macro for generating links, but implementing it by hand requires minimal boilerplate
 - Animation/easing property changes

 This only handles synchronous graph processing at the moment.
 Asynchronous events are not handled.